 The Certificate Program in Orthopaedic Technology educates students in the care of orthopaedic patients, concentrating on the art of casting and splinting.
 Students will be specially trained to assist orthopaedic physicians in hospitals, clinics and private practice offices in the care of patients with musculoskeletal injuries or conditions.
-The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer before program registration.
+The applicant must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for the Healthcare Provider/Professional Rescuer once accepted into the program.
 All applicants must submit an essay focused on their interest in Orthopaedic Technology, and attend a personal interview with the program coordinator.
-Upon successful completion of this program, candidates will be prepared to take the national certification exam administered by the National Board of Certified Orthopaedic Technologists.
-This program is recognized by the National Association of Orthopaedic Technologists (NAOT).
+Upon successful completion of this program, candidates will be prepared to take the national certification exam administered by the National Board for Certified Orthopaedic Technologists.
+This program is recognized by the National Board for Certification of Orthopaedic Technologists (NBCOT).